petitnau/algorand-vaults/README.md

     glob.wait_time = wait_time
 }
 ```
-The *create* function requires two parameters: the recovery address, and the withdrawal wait time.
+The `create` function requires two parameters: the recovery address, and the withdrawal wait time.
 When this function is called, the contract is created and its two global state variables `recovery` and `wait_time` are initializated.
 The clause
 ```java
 @gstate ->init_escrow
 ```
-means that after the create action is performed, the new state of the contract is ``init_escrow``.
+means that after the create action is performed, the new state of the contract is `init_escrow`.

 ## Initializing the escrow

-After the contract is created, the vault owner must connect the escrow account to the stateful contract, in order to have a place to store the deposited funds.
+Once the contract has been created, the vault owner must invoke the `init_escrow` function to connect the contract with an escrow account.
+The escrow will store all the funds deposited in the vault.
+To call the `init_escrow` function, the contract must be in the `init_escrow` state, and must be called from the contract creator.
+The application call must also come bundled with a pay transaction, with an amount of 100'000 micro-algos (the amount needed to initialize an account).
+When called, the vault address is saved into the global state, and the contract state gets set to `waiting` (waiting for a withdrawal request).
+This is specified in AlgoML as follows:
 ```java
 @gstate init_escrow->waiting
 @from creator